Candide-27/Candide-27/README.md

 ## I'm an Economics student that have an insatiable desire for coding!!

 - 🔭 I’m specialized in & currently working on Stata for causal identification via methods such as Diff-in-Diff, IVs and Regression Discontinuity.
-- 🌱 I’m working with Python in data cleansing & visualization, while having fun trying to automate boring stuff.
+- 🌱 I’m learning and working with Python in data cleansing & visualization, while having fun trying to automate boring stuff.
+- 🌱 I'm interested in gleaning insights from the financial market using Python!
-- 🥅 Near future vision: Collaborating with others on Github projects!
+- 👯 Near future vision: Collaborating with others on Github projects!
 - ⚡ Fun fact: I'm obsessed with history and theology, and a hardcore fan of Voltaire (hence my name)!

-## My latest project:
+## My latest small project:
 https://github.com/Candide-27/SP500-highlow-tracking

 ### Connect with me: